-The children's learning is assessed regularly through teacher observation, marking, use of classroom monitor and discussion with the children.
-In addition, White Rose Maths assessments are used at the beginning and the end of each topic and Whiterose maths assessments are used termly to support judgements.
-Tracking is completed on a termly basis.
-For the Foundation Stage, children are assessed in accordance with the Early Years

-Foundation Stage tracking system.
+The children's learning is assessed regularly through teacher observation, marking and discussion with the children.
+In addition, White Rose Maths assessments are used at the beginning and the end of each topic and White Rose Maths assessments are used termly to support judgements.
+PUMA assessments are also used to Tracking is completed on a termly basis.
+For the Foundation Stage, children are assessed in accordance with the Early Years Foundation Stage tracking system and observations recorded on Tapestry.